verajosemanuel/Master-Thesis-project/README.md

 For getting the scope of this work and the methods implemented there's no need of executing code.
 Just download/clone the repository and read the presentation files:

-	1. memoria2.pdf
+	1. memoria2.pdf (read this first)
 	2. preliminar.html
 	3. memoria.html (ioslides version of memoria2.pdf)

 ## File list:

-1. memoria2.Rmd  (code folder)
+1. memoria2.Rmd  (code folder).
+Main document.

 	Rmarkdown file for deploying pdf presentation with embedded code.
 This file and the pdf result describes the thesis project, issues and solutions implemented using different tools and languages.